nathhB/nbnet/examples/echo/README.md

 Here is how to compile it with gcc:

-`gcc client.c shared.c -o client`
+`gcc client.c shared.c -lm -o client`

-`gcc server.c shared.c -o server`
+`gcc server.c shared.c -lm -o server`

 To run the server simply do: